 In the Myers-Briggs ® Personality Type four letter code, J means that our Judging Function (either Thinking or Feeling) is turned to the outside world and P means that our Perceiving Function (either Sensing or Intuition) is oriented to the outside world.

-So ISFJ indicates Judging Function “F” is turned to the outside world; INTJ indicates Judging Function “T” is turned to the outside world.
+So for example: ISFJ indicates Judging Function “F” is turned to the outside world; and INTJ indicates Judging Function “T” is turned to the outside world.

-ENFP indicates this type turns their Perceiving Function “N’ to the outside world; ESTP indicates their Perceiving Function “S” is oriented externally.
+Another example: ENFP indicates this type turns their Perceiving Function “N’ to the outside world; and ESTP indicates their Perceiving Function “S” is oriented externally.